 - Lungi International Airport is open for commercial airline flights.
 All land and sea borders are closed to the movement of people.

-- Public gatherings are now permitted in limited numbers.
-The government has imposed restrictions on the number of passengers traveling by public transportation.
+- The government has imposed restrictions on the number of passengers traveling by public transportation.

 - Citizens are required to observe social distancing protocols, wear cloth face coverings in public, stay home if they are sick, and seek medical attention if they show symptoms of COVID-19.
 If you have a fever and/or cough, call 117.

 - The President of Sierra Leone has declared a state of emergency and has convened a COVID-19 response team.
 Please monitor local media sources for information on any additional restrictions that may be put in place to help prevent the spread of COVID-19.
 Visit the Sierra Leone Ministry of Health website for more information.

 - Find additional information here: Sierra Leone Alerts and Advisories

 - Are PCR and/or antigen tests available for U.S. citizens in Sierra Leone?
 Yes

 - If so, are test results reliably available within 72 hours?
 Yes

 - All passengers ages five years and older departing Lungi International Airport are required to provide a negative COVID-19 test result within 72 hours of departure at their own expense.
 Tests can be obtained at any government hospital, Special Court, Adventist Development and Relief Agency Hospital, or with the District Health Management Team for a fee of Le 500,000 (~$50.00), or can be administered at home for an additional L200,000 (~$20.00) fee, and can be paid for via mobile money (Orange or Africell).

 - Passengers must return to their testing site to obtain their results.